 Always be careful when you buy a lightweight BJJ gi.
-They can be too flimsy and weak, or way too premium and expensive, depending on what you need.
+They can be too flimsy and weak like a karate gi, or way too premium and expensive for your needs.
 To find the best BJJ gi, I reviewed over 30 BJJ gis that are classified as (ultra) lightweight, and in this post I’ll give you my selection of the best lightweight BJJ gis for competition, hot weather and comfort.

 Contents of this article